Hammms/Python-Examples/README.md

 # Python-components
-A dump of small python components that will be used as reference.
+A dump of python some of my work that is used as reference material